Walking

 do, but here are some suggestions to help you make your selection:

-- Good running shoes
+- Good running shoes (the

-(the training models with heavy soles) are good walking shoes, as are some of
+training models with heavy soles) are good walking shoes, as are some of the

-the lighter trail and hiking boots and casual shoes with heavy rubber or crepe
+lighter trail and hiking boots and casual shoes with heavy rubber or crepe

 rubber soles.

-- Whatever kind of shoe
+- Whatever kind of shoe you

-to three-quarters of an inch above the sole of the foot.
+three-quarters of an inch above the sole of the foot.

-- Choose a shoe with
+- Choose a shoe with uppers

-Weather will dictate the
+Weather will dictate the rest

-than temperatures seem to indicate.
+temperatures seem to indicate.
 Walking generates lots of body heat.

-In cold weather, it's
+In cold weather, it's better to

-protection for the head in very cold temperatures.
+the head in very cold temperatures.

 Walking Poses Few Health